biankakrysiak/access-control-system/README.md

 - ESP32-C6 supports either Zigbee **or** WiFi at a time, not simultaneously
 - Zigbee range ~10–30m indoors depending on obstacles
+- Flask runs as a development server - not intended for production use

 ---

 ## Status

-Work in progress - university group project
+University group project - core functionality complete.